-Some of the best Black Friday buys are tablets, select TVs, select laptops, kitchen appliances, gaming consoles and Apple products, said Woroch.
+Some of the best Black Friday buys are tablets, select TVs and laptops, kitchen appliances, gaming consoles and Apple products, said Woroch.

 "If any of these products are on your list, determine who has the best price so you can map out your Black Friday route," she said.
 Woroch also urges you to look for such deals online so you can save "in-store energy" for items only available at brick-and-mortar stores.

-Meanwhile, Mike Catania, owner of PromotionCode.org, which publishes up-to-date promotion codes and coupons available online, said you should avoid purchasing things that aren’t on sale specifically for Black Friday.
-“Off-sale items are marked up by as much as 300 percent by retailers who know they're going to have lots of foot traffic that is ready to spend,” he said.
+PromotionCode.org publishes up-to-date promotion codes and coupons available online.
+Mike Catania, its owner, said you should avoid purchasing things that aren't on sale specifically for Black Friday.
+"Off-sale items are marked up by as much as 300 percent by retailers who know they're going to have lots of foot traffic that is ready to spend," he said.